Error mitigation for variational quantum algorithms through mid-circuit measurements: Conclusion

 Although we have only considered the TSP problem in our numerical experiments, it is worth noting that the proposed schemes can be used with different objective Hamiltonians.
 Our ancilla-free post-selection through compression scheme can be applied to any problem where the feasible states are one-hot, including the problems defined over permutations such as Vehicle Routing Problem \cite{borowski2020new}, variations of TSP \cite{papalitsas2019qubo,salehi2021unconstrained}, Railway Dispatching Problem \cite{domino2021quadratic,domino2020quantum}, Graph Isomorphism Problem \cite{calude2017qubo}, Flight Gate Assignment Problem \cite{stollenwerk2019flight}.

-There are a few further investigation directions that can be pursued.
+There are several research directions that can be pursued requiring further investigation.
 First of all, in general, the optimal number of post-selections to apply is not evident.
 Many factors should be considered here, including the complexity of the post-selection, the form of the feasible subspace $S$, the strength and form of the noise affecting the computation.
 It is desirable to design methods that would choose the optimal number (and perhaps the position) of mid-circuit post-selections to be applied.

 \paragraph{Acknowledgement} LB, AK, JAM, AG, \"OS have been partially supported by Polish National Science Center under the grant agreement 2019/33/B/ST6/02011.
 AG has been also supported by Polish National Science Center under the grant agreements 2020/37/N/ST6/02220.
 ZZ acknowledges support from the NKFIH Grants No. K124152, FK135220, KH129601, K120569, and the Hungarian Quantum Technology National Excellence Program Project No. 2017-1.2.1-NKP-2017-00001 as well as from the Quantum Information National Laboratory of Hungary.
+We would like to thank Abuzer Yakaryılmaz for his valuable comments.